How Long Does Fentanyl Stay in Urine?

 In general, fentanyl can be detected in urine for up to three days after the last dose.

-However, the detection window may be extended to five days or more for chronic users.
+However, for chronic users, the detection window in urine might occasionally extend beyond the typical three-day period.
 This is because fentanyl accumulates in the body over time and can take longer to be eliminated.
 In addition, heavy users may also experience withdrawal symptoms during this time, making it difficult to quit using the drug.

 It’s essential to note that urine tests typically detect the presence of fentanyl’s metabolites rather than the drug itself.
 After ingestion, fentanyl is broken down into norfentanyl, hydroxy, and other metabolites.
 These metabolites have longer half-lives and can still be detected in the urine even after the drug has been eliminated.